Brian-MT-Nguyen/cse130/asgn3/README.md

 - Used semaphors (3 total) for mutual exclusion and thread safety as well as checking for if the queue is full or empty without busy waiting, but blocking instead
 - Dynamically allocates/creates the queue and the shared bounded buffer of items using malloc and frees using queue_new and queue_delete respectively
 - Pushing (queue_push) and Popping (queue_pop) follow circiular queue logic by tracking the front and rear of queue and using the modulo of its size:
-    - Push sets the buffer at index i to the desired element and increments in with modulo size
+    - queue_push sets the buffer at index i to the desired element and increments in around modulo size
-    - Pop sets the (void **) elem to the desired element and increments out with modulo size
+    - queue_pop sets the (void **) elem to the desired element and increments out around modulo size

 ## Developer Notes:
 - Followed the psuedo-code provided by Quinn in lecture